 Bob’s Referral Fee Percentage: 25% of Jim’s 6% Commission (25% of $15,000 = $3,750)

 Amazon works in the opposite of how the traditional referral process works.
 With Amazon, its platform provides all the traffic.
-From their computer or smartphone, a user can go directly to Amazon (direct traffic) in order to find products from sellers all over the world.
+From their computer or smartphone, a user can go directly to Amazon (direct traffic) to find products from sellers all over the world.
 Because Amazon provides the traffic, they on average charge a 15% referral fee when a seller decides to sell a product on their marketplace.
-All items are categorized and the referral fee is based on the category they fall into.
+All items are categorized, and the referral fee is based on the category they fall into.
 Let’s say a seller lists a cell phone for $500 in the hopes of finding a buyer.
 According to Amazon’s Referral Fee Schedule, Amazon would collect an 8% referral fee on the sale of the cell phone.

 Amazon Visual Example

 Referral Fee: 8% (8% of $500 dollars = $40)

 A referral fee agreement is most known for being used between real estate brokers when referring potential clients to each other.
 However, a referral fee agreement can be used anytime one party gives or refers a lead to another party.
 In real estate, brokers will refer buyers and sellers to other agents/brokers for many reasons, and in return, they expect to be paid a referral fee if the property is bought or sold from the referred client.
 A 25% referral fee is standard in the real estate world, but of course, that number is negotiable.